pure-data/externals-howto/README.rst

 Library
 -------

-A *library* is a collection of *externals* that are compiled into a single binary-file.
+A *library* is a collection of *externals* that are compiled into a single binary file.

-*Library*-files have to follow a system dependent naming convention:
+*Library* files must follow a system-dependent naming convention:

 +-----------------+-------------------------+----------------------+
 |Operating System | CPU-architecture        | filename             |